 By Rebecca M. Lerma, Paralegal of Stoel Rives, LLP

-Member of Sacramento LSA
+Member of Sacramento LPA

 I attended a presentation by the Federal Bar Association where the Magistrate Judges presented on local rule changes which went into effect in March 2022.